f5devcentral/f5-agility-labs-ddos/docs/class3/module1/lab1.rst

 - Open the **Network > VLANs > VLAN Groups** page and click **defaultVLAN**.

-- A Bridged (VLAN Group) L2 configuration consistent with recommended practices for most deployments was automatically created.
+..
+NOTE:: A Bridged (VLAN Group) L2 configuration consistent with recommended practices for most deployments was automatically created.
+Also called "Bump in the Wire".
+Can support Routed mode, SPAN and Netflow.

 - Open the **Network > DNS Resolvers > DNS Resolver** list page and click **Create**.